US 'approved strikes on Iran,' then suddenly called them off | DW | 21.06.2019

 President Trump had approved air strikes in retaliation for Tehran's downing of an US drone, US media reported.
-A decision to pull back allegedly took place after Trump met with Congressional leaders.
+A decision to pull back was allegedly made after Trump met with Congressional leaders.

-A report by The New York Times, citing official sources, alleged on Friday that US President Donald Trump had approved targeted strikes on Iran and then backed out.
-The strikes were reportedly a response to the high-altitude US surveillance drone that was shot down by Iran over the Strait of Hormuz.
+US President Donald Trump had approved targeted strikes on Iran and then backed out, US media outlets reported on Friday.
+The strikes were reportedly a response to the downing of a high-altitude US surveillance drone by Iran over the Strait of Hormuz.

 Earlier in the day, Trump had chosen not to reveal how the US would respond to the downing of the drone, instead telling reporters "you'll find out."

-Several outlets in the US said planes were in the air and ships were in position, but for unknown reasons, no missiles were fired.
-While no White House or Pentagon officials confirmed the report, the Times said they did not halt the publication of the article.
+US planes were reportedly in the air and ships were in position, but for unknown reasons, no missiles were fired.

-Late Thursday, the Federal Aviation Administration issued an emergency order prohibiting US operators from flying over Tehran-controlled airspace over the Strait of Hormuz and Gulf of Oman due to heightened tensions.
+Iran said on Friday that it had "indisputable" evidence that the US drone it shot down had violated Iranian airspace.
+"Even some parts of the drone's wreckage have been retrieved from Iran's territorial waters," said Deputy Foreign Minister Abbas Aragchi.

-Tensions between the US and Iran reached new heights last week after explosions hit two tankers in the Gulf of Oman.
-The White House accused Iran of involvement, with US Secretary of State Mike Pompeo threatening the use of force to protect its interests in the region.
 Germany has urged all parties to avert all-out conflict and de-escalate the situation.

 Read more: Opinion: A Persian Gulf war can have no winners

-Prior to the news breaking, President Trump met with Democrat and Republican leaders of Congress for a classified briefing on Iran, which lasted more than an hour.
+President Trump met with Democrat and Republican leaders of Congress for a classified briefing on Iran, which lasted more than an hour.
 Senior Democratic lawmakers urged the president to de-escalate the situation.
-However, It is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.
+However, it is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.

 Pelosi publicly urged a "strategic, smart" response, in coordination with US allies.
 She added that the American people have "no appetite" for a war with Iran.